Course Accreditation Reviewers

 Dr Mandy Plumb

-I graduated from the University of Wales, Bangor with a BSc (Hons) degree in Sports Science in 2000.
-I then gained my PhD (Mechanical & Metabolic Factors in Osteoarthritis) in Orthopaedic Surgery from the University of Aberdeen in 20005.
-I then commenced a Postdoctoral Research Fellowship in the School of Psychology and Department of Child Health at the University of Aberdeen, developing an electronic tool to aid diagnosis of neurodevelopmental disorders in children.
-In July 2007 I was offered a Sport and Exercise Science Lectureship in the School of Health Sciences at The Robert Gordon University, Aberdeen Scotland, and in September 2010 joined Oxford Brookes University UK, as Senior Lecturer in Osteopathy as the Research Lead.
-In 2014 I joined Federation University and took on the role as Program Coordinator in Exercise and Sport Science in 2016.
-My main research focus is to understand how children with and without Developmental Coordination Disorder (DCD) plan their movements, when performing a simple task like reaching and grasping an object, and then a more complex task that requires some kind of choice.
-By understanding simple and complex motor planning, it may provide some insight into how to tailor appropriate interventions to these children to lessen the negative later life consequences we are currently observing.
+Dr Mandy Plumb graduated from the University of Wales, Bangor with a BSc (Hons) degree in Sports Science in 2000.
+Dr Plumb then gained a PhD (Mechanical & Metabolic Factors in Osteoarthritis) in Orthopaedic Surgery from the University of Aberdeen in 20005.
+Since then, Dr Plumb commenced a Postdoctoral Research Fellowship in the School of Psychology and Department of Child Health at the University of Aberdeen, developing an electronic tool to aid diagnosis of neurodevelopmental disorders in children.
+In July 2007 Dr Plumb was offered a Sport and Exercise Science Lectureship in the School of Health Sciences at The Robert Gordon University, Aberdeen Scotland, and in September 2010 joined Oxford Brookes University UK, as Senior Lecturer in Osteopathy as the Research Lead.
+In 2014 Dr Plumb joined Federation University and took on the role as Program Coordinator in Exercise and Sport Science in 2016.
+Dr Plumb's main research focus is to understand how children with and without Developmental Coordination Disorder (DCD) plan their movements, when performing a simple task like reaching and grasping an object, and then a more complex task that requires some kind of choice.
+By understanding simple and complex motor planning, it may provide some insight into how to tailor appropriate interventions to these children to lessen the negative later life consequences that are currently observed.

 Associate Professor Kate Pumpa